 Welcome!
 As a plant and forest community ecologist, I am interested in tracing human impacts across terrestrial landscapes.
-Direct and indirect effects from invasive species to rising temperatures are at the forefront of my scientific inquiries.
-I use a variety of techniques to answer in-depth, as well as broader questions about the changes currently transpiring in natural systems.
+Global change impacts on forest and grassland communities, including infectious disease, invasive plant species, and climate change, are at the forefront of my scientific inquiries.
+I use a variety of techniques to answer in-depth, as well as broader questions, about the changes currently transpiring in natural systems.
+In particular, I love disentangling the complexity of climate change-induced shifts in abiotic-biotic interactions that shape plant communities across multiple scales.

-I conduct my research in various systems, from grasslands to mixed conifer to subalpine forests.
-These systems provide critical ecosystem services and are impacted by invasive species and climate change.
-They also offer endless opportunities for scientific explorations, both outside in the backcountry and inside the lab.
+I am fortunate to conduct my research in various systems, from grasslands, to mixed conifer, to subalpine forests.
+These systems provide critical ecosystem services and offer endless opportunities for scientific explorations, both outside in the backcountry and inside the lab.
+Each system offers insight into the next, and I am always amazed that no matter how much time I spend observing in the field, the mysteries grow increasingly more complex—a life-long challenge that will never grow old!

 I am honored to join the amazing Smith Fellows 2019 cohort!
 This fall, I am heading to UC Davis and will work with Andrew Latimer, Connie Millar and Phil van Mantgem on whitebark pine research and conservation.
 See more about the project here.